wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

     ![Forced browsing attack in the interface](../../images/user-guides/events/forced-browsing-attack.png)

-    The number of displayed requests corresponds to the number of requests sent after the trigger threshold was exceeded ([more details on detecting behavioral attacks](../../about-wallarm/protecting-against-attacks.md#behavioral-attacks)).
+    The number of displayed requests corresponds to the number of requests sent after the trigger threshold was exceeded ([more details on detecting behavioral attacks](../../attacks-vulns-list.md#behavioral-attacks)).
 If this number is higher than 5, request sampling is applied and request details are displayed only for the first 5 hits ([more details on requests sampling](../../user-guides/events/analyze-attack.md#sampling-of-hits)).

     To search for the forced browsing attacks, you can use the `dirbust` filter.
 All filters are described in the [instructions on search use](../../user-guides/search-and-filters/use-search.md).

+## Trigger processing priorities

+--8<-- "../include/trigger-processing-priorities.md"

 ## Requirements and restrictions